edgeOFCare/student-tutorials/tool-tutorial-template.md

 #Conclusion
 Be patient and refresh if things aren’t working right away.

-Visit Jekyll’s site [Jekyll's site](https://jekyllrb.com) to get the latest versions or for the latest news on Jekyll’s goings on.
+Visit [Jekyll's site](https://jekyllrb.com) to get the latest versions or for the latest news on Jekyll’s goings on.

-Stay in touch with your Jekyll-using Github community [link](https://github.com/barryclark/jekyll-now) to see how people are using Jekyll in new and innovating ways.
+Stay in touch with your [Jekyll-using Github community](https://github.com/barryclark/jekyll-now) to see how people are using Jekyll in new and innovating ways.

-If you’re really stuck, access this great help forum for Jekyll on Github [link](https://github.com/jekyll/jekyll-help).
+If you’re really stuck, access this great help [forum](https://github.com/jekyll/jekyll-help) for Jekyll on Github.